Kaleido-subs/style-guide/docs/guidelines/editing.md

 Below are a few examples of garden-pathing, and how you may go about rewriting them[^gardenpath].

+!!!
+Example "Garden-pathing"
     === "Example A"

-    !!! quote Example
+        !!!
+Quote "Example Sentence"
             "The horse raced past the barn fell."

+        !!! abstract "Explanation"
-    **Explanation:** The reader initially assumes the horse is "racing past the barn", but the sentence actually means that the horse _was_ raced past the barn, and then it fell.
+            The reader initially assumes the horse is "racing past the barn", but the sentence actually means that the horse _was_ raced past the barn, and then it fell.

+        !!! note "Rewritten"
-    **Rewritten:** "The horse that was raced past the barn fell."
+            "The horse that was raced past the barn fell."

+        !!! abstract "Explanation"
-    **Why it's better:** Adding "that was" clarifies the relationship between the horse and the action of falling.
+            Adding "that was" clarifies the relationship between the horse and the action of falling.

     === "Example B"

-    !!! quote Example
+        !!!
+Quote "Example Sentence"
             "The man who hunts ducks out on weekends."

+        !!! abstract "Explanation"
-    **Explanation:** The reader initially assumes the sentence means that the old man "hunts ducks (the birds) out on weekends", but "ducks out" is actually the verb "to duck out" (i.e. leave or avoid something).
+            The reader initially assumes the sentence means that the old man "hunts ducks (the birds) out on weekends", but "ducks out" is actually the verb "to duck out" (i.e. leave or avoid something).

+        !!! note "Rewritten"
-    **Rewritten:** "The man who hunts hides out on weekends."
+            "The man who hunts hides out on weekends."

+        !!! abstract "Explanation"
-    **Why it's better:** Changing the verb to "hides" makes it clear that the old man is trying to avoid something while avoiding the misunderstanding that he's hunting a specific animal on weekends.
+            Changing the verb to "hides" makes it clear that the old man is trying to avoid something while avoiding the misunderstanding that he's hunting a specific animal on weekends.

     === "Example C"

-    !!! quote Example
+        !!!
+Quote "Example Sentence"
             "The prime number few."

+        !!! abstract "Explanation"
-    **Explanation**: The reader initially assumes that "the prime number" is the subject of the sentence, as in discussing a specific number (maths), but the sentence is actually referring to a small number of prime people.
+            The reader initially assumes that "the prime number" is the subject of the sentence, as in discussing a specific number (maths), but the sentence is actually referring to a small number of prime people.
             The "few" does not logically connect to "the prime number" when read sequentially.

+        !!! note "Rewritten"
-    **Rewritten:** "The few prime individuals." or "The number of prime individuals is few."
+            - "The few prime individuals."
+            - "The number of prime individuals is few."

+        !!! abstract "Explanation"
-    **Why it's better:** Adding "individuals" makes it clear that the sentence is referring to a group of people.
+            Adding "individuals" makes it clear that the sentence is referring to a group of people.

     === "Example D"

-    !!! quote Example
+        !!!
+Quote "Example Sentence"
             "While the girl sang the song pleased everyone."

+        !!! abstract "Explanation"
-    **Explanation:** The reader initially assumes that "the girl sang the song", but the sentence is actually saying that the song pleased everyone while the girl sang.
+            The reader initially assumes that "the girl sang the song", but the sentence is actually saying that the song pleased everyone while the girl sang.

+        !!! note "Rewritten"
-    **Rewritten:** "The song pleased everyone while the girl sang." or "As the girl was singing, the song pleased everyone." or "While the girl sang, the song pleased everyone."
+            - "The song pleased everyone while the girl sang."
+            - "As the girl was singing, the song pleased everyone."

-    **Why it's better:**<br>
+            - "While the girl sang, the song pleased everyone."

+        !!! abstract "Explanation"
-        ⠀⠀⠀⠀- The first sentence clarifies that the song is the subject that pleased everyone<br>
+            - The first sentence clarifies that the song is the subject that pleased everyone<br>
-        ⠀⠀⠀⠀⠀and that the girl was singing during that time.<br>
-        ⠀⠀⠀⠀- The second makes the timing clearer by indicating an ongoing action.<br>
+            - The second makes the timing clearer by indicating an ongoing action.<br>
-        ⠀⠀⠀⠀- The third splits the clauses, separating "sang" and "the song".<br>
+            - The third splits the clauses, separating "sang" and "the song".<br>

 As illustrated above,
 there are a variety of ways to rewrite sentences to avoid garden-pathing: